DimitriyaA/SoftUni-Angular-Exam/README.md

 📌 Project Overview

-BoardGamesMania е Single Page Application (SPA), разработен с Angular и Firebase.
+BoardGamesMania is a Single Page Application (SPA) developed with Angular and Firebase.
-Платформата позволява купуване и продаване на втора употреба настолни игри, с възможност за разглеждане, управление и взаимодействие с обяви.
+The platform allows users to buy and sell second-hand board games, with features for browsing, managing, and interacting with listings.

 ✨ Key Features